edmilson-torres/react-form-mui-tailwind/README.md

 # Sign In form

 ## 🔖 About
-Project made to study the use of Tailwind CSS for layout and MUI for components
+Project made to study the use of Tailwind CSS for layout and MUI for components.
+Used Formik to assemble the form and Yup to validate using schema.

 ## 📚 Packages:
-* Formik: build forms
+* Formik: build forms.
-* Yup: schema builder for value parsing and validation
+* Yup: schema builder for value parsing and validation.
-* MUI: React UI framework
+* MUI: React UI framework.
-* Tailwind CSS: utility-first CSS framework
+* Tailwind CSS: utility-first CSS framework.

 ## Available Scripts